Anthropic Claude Code Plugin

 * `/aikido:setup your-PAT-here`

-This saves the PAT to your Claude Code user settings and registers the MCP server automatically.
+By default, this saves the PAT to your Claude Code user settings and registers the MCP server automatically.

 {% endstep %}